samsrf/samsrf/ReadMe.md

 functions may therefore not be compatible with much earlier versions.
 The toolbox also includes reverse correlation pRF & CF analysis.

-The main standalone GUI is simply called *SamSrfAnalysis*.
-It allows you to select between different algorithms, and between Models for various common uses.
+The main standalone GUI is simply called *SamSrfX*.
+It allows you to select between different algorithms, and between Models for various common uses, and you can display data, delineate maps, etc.

-Within the Matlab environment, there are various tools available for specific purposes:
+Within the Matlab environment, you can also call the SamSrfX GUI.
+But there are also various tools available for specific purposes:

     1. Projecting data to surface:              SurfaceProjection
     2. Making map figures:                      DisplayMaps